U.S. state

 In the United States, a state is a constituent political entity, of which there are 50.
 Bound together in a political union, each state holds governmental jurisdiction over a separate and defined geographic territory where it shares its sovereignty with the federal government.
 Due to this shared sovereignty, Americans are citizens both of the federal republic and of the state in which they reside.
-State citizenship and residency are flexible, and no government approval is required to move between states, except for persons restricted by certain types of court orders (such as paroled convicts and children of divorced spouses who share child custody).
+State citizenship and residency are flexible, and no government approval is required to move between states, except for persons restricted by certain types of court orders, such as paroled convicts and children of divorced spouses who share child custody.

-State governments in the U.S. are allocated power by the people (of each respective state) through their individual state constitutions.
+State governments in the U.S. are allocated power by the people of each respective state through their individual state constitutions.
 All are grounded in republican principles (this being required by the federal constitution), and each provides for a government, consisting of three branches, each with separate and independent powers: executive, legislative, and judicial.
 States are divided into counties or county-equivalents, which may be assigned some local governmental authority but are not sovereign.
 County or county-equivalent structure varies widely by state, and states also create other local governments.

 States, unlike U.S. territories, possess many powers and rights under the United States Constitution.
 States and their citizens are represented in the United States Congress, a bicameral legislature consisting of the Senate and the House of Representatives.
-Each state is also entitled to select a number of electors (equal to the total number of representatives and senators from that state) to vote in the Electoral College, the body that directly elects the president of the United States.
-Additionally, each state has the opportunity to ratify constitutional amendments, and, with the consent of Congress, two or more states may enter into interstate compacts with one another.
+Each state is also entitled to select a number of electors, equal to the total number of representatives and senators from that state, to vote in the Electoral College, the body that directly elects the president of the United States.
+Each state has the opportunity to ratify constitutional amendments.
+With the consent of Congress, two or more states may enter into interstate compacts with one another.
 The police power of each state is also recognized.